gtv140/Live-chat/README.md

 <!-- ABOUT -->
 <div id="about" class="page">
 <h3>About Live Connect 🚀</h3>
 <p>Live Connect is a modern, secure, and mobile-friendly real-time chat platform.
-Chat, create groups, like and delete messages, and see who's online instantly!</p>
+Chat, like and delete messages, and see who's online instantly!</p>
 </div>

 <!-- CONTACT -->